meadowz1/CP104-Projects/README.md

 Most of the code will be formatted like this:
 ![code snippet](images/codeexample.png)

-If you a part of this course, please make sure to not copy but use this as reference material for future projects
+If you a part of this course, please make sure to not copy.
+[^1]: Please keep in mind that I uploaded my code for reference purposes and it is my work.
+If this is used anywhere please be sure to credit this properly.

 Thanks and enjoy <3